Inner core super-rotation

-Inner core super-rotation is the eastward rotation of the inner core of Earth relative to its mantle, for a net rotation rate that is usually faster than Earth as a whole.
-A 1995 model of Earth's dynamo predicted super-rotations of up to 3 degrees per year; the following year, this prediction was supported by observed discrepancies in the time that p-waves take to travel through the inner and outer core.
+Inner core super-rotation is a hypothesized eastward rotation of the inner core of Earth relative to its mantle, for a net rotation rate that is usually faster than Earth as a whole.
+A 1995 model of Earth's dynamo proposed super-rotations of up to 3 degrees per year; the following year, a seismic study claimed that the proposal was supported by observed discrepancies in the time that p-waves take to travel through the inner and outer core.
+However, the hypothesis of super-rotation is disputed in the later seismic studies.

-Seismic observations have made use of a direction dependence (anisotropy) of the speed of seismic waves in the inner core, as well as spatial variations in the speed.
-Other estimates come from free oscillations of Earth.
-The results are inconsistent and the existence of a super-rotation is still controversial, but it is probably less than 0.1 degrees per year.

-When geodynamo models take into account gravitational coupling between the inner core and mantle, it lowers the predicted super-rotation to as little as 1 degree per million years.
-For the inner core to rotate despite gravitational coupling, it must be able to change shape, which places constraints on its viscosity.

-A 2023 study reported that the spin of the Earth's inner core has stopped spinning faster than the planet's surface around 2009 and likely is now rotating slower than it.